Cale Wassermann was announced as the eighth SIUE men’s soccer head coach in the program’s storied history in January 2019.

 Wassermann began his coaching career as a volunteer at his alma mater, in 2006 and 2007 after playing four seasons at SVSU.
 He was a two-time team captain and twice earned first-team All-GLIAC honors.
 He received his bachelor’s in communication in 2007.
 In 2015, he earned a master’s in higher education from Lewis.
 Wassermann holds a USSF ‘B’ License.

-A native of Southfield, Michigan, Wassermann and his wife, Shelby, are expecting their first child in May 2019.
+A native of Southfield, Michigan, Wassermann and his wife, Shelby, welcomed their son, Judah, in May 2019.